jellyfin/jellyfin-mpv-shim/README.md

  - `discord_presence` - Enable Discord rich presence support.
 Default: `false`
  - `ignore_ssl_cert` - Ignore SSL certificates.
 Default: `false`
      - Please consider getting a certificate from Let's Encrypt instead of using this.
+ - `menu_mouse` - Enable mouse support in the menu.
+Default: `true`
+     - This requires MPV to be compiled with lua support.

 ### MPV Configuration